 This brings us to the second question you should ask any non-medical home care agency:

 Take, for example, a caregiver who notices their client suddenly seems confused.
-Because they know it’s the process to communicate changes, they call their supervisor, who then calls the family.
+Because they know it’s the process of communicating changes, they call their supervisor, who then calls the family.
 The family is concerned about this sudden change, takes their loved one to the ER, and finds out their loved one has a UTI.
 Left untreated, such an infection can lead to sepsis and even death, but because of the clear communication of the caregiver, the client goes home with a prescription and shortly returns to normal.
 See?
 Life.
 Saved.
 We recommend you look for a home care agency that uses technology to ensure streamlined and efficient communication.
 For example, a company such as Foothold Technology could provide invaluable support.

 I hope it’s obvious by now just how important I think non-medical care organizations and their caregivers are.
 These organizations and people are ESSENTIAL.
 They care for people with increasingly complex needs, who are being discharged from hospitals and rehab earlier and earlier, and who often have fewer family caregivers to rely on.
 It’s a serious, complicated, hard job.
 Their training should be treated accordingly, and as a consumer, you should ask about it.
 The more frequent the training, the better.
 Ideally, it should be provided by a licensed healthcare provider.
 Why?
 Because the ability of non-medical caregivers to prevent, recognize, and report common health concerns is vital to the welfare of those who rely on them.